ChenDelong1999/my-academic-website-2023/content/authors/admin/_index.md

 highlight_name: true
 ---

-Delong Chen (陈德龙) is now a first-year Ph.D. student at the Hong Kong University of Science and Technology (HKUST) under the supervision of [Prof. Pascale Fung](https://pascale.home.ece.ust.hk/about.html).
-He received the BSc degree of computer science from Hohai University (河海大学) in 2021, where he was advised by [Prof. Fan Liu](https://multimodality.group/author/%E5%88%98%E5%87%A1/) (刘凡) at the [AIM Group](https://multimodality.group/).
-He have two gap years doing long-term internship at [MEGVII technology](https://en.megvii.com) and [Xiaobing.AI](https://www.xiaoice.com/), respectively working on vision-language pretraining and multi-modal large language models with [Baoyuan Wang](https://sites.google.com/site/zjuwby/) (王宝元) and [Jianfeng Liu](https://www.linkedin.com/in/jianfeng-liu-9539897b/) (刘剑锋).
+Delong Chen (陈德龙) is now a first-year Ph.D. student at the [Centre for Artificial Intelligence Research (CAiRE)](https://caire.hkust.edu.hk/) of Hong Kong University of Science and Technology (HKUST) under the supervision of [Prof. Pascale Fung](https://pascale.home.ece.ust.hk/about.html).
+Before that, he received the BSc degree of computer science from Hohai University (河海大学) in 2021, where he was advised by [Prof. Fan Liu](https://multimodality.group/author/%E5%88%98%E5%87%A1/) (刘凡) at the [Artificial Intelligence of Multi-modality Group (AIM Group)](https://multimodality.group/).
+Then he have two gap years (2021-2023) doing long-term internship at [MEGVII technology](https://en.megvii.com) and [Xiaobing.AI](https://www.xiaoice.com/), respectively working on vision-language pretraining and multi-modal large language models with [Baoyuan Wang](https://sites.google.com/site/zjuwby/) (王宝元) and [Jianfeng Liu](https://www.linkedin.com/in/jianfeng-liu-9539897b/) (刘剑锋).
 {style="text-align: justify;"}

 💡 **Research interests**